 - If you have chronic or severe medical condition that should influence your Housing assignment, note that on the application.
 Visit the page Chronic or Severe Medical Condition Accommodations Request for more information on how to proceed.

-- First assignments will be issued in late June.
+- First assignments will be issued in late June or early July.

 - Charges will be applied to your student account in early August.